kumarlabgit/ESL-PSC/README.md

 * `--initial_lambda2`: Initial lambda 2 value (group sparsity parameter).
 Default = .01.
 * `--final_lambda2`: Final lambda 2 value (group sparsity parameter).
 Default = .99.
 * `--lambda_step`: The increment to increase the lambda values with each step.
 It is recommended to use a logspace (see options below) but in a linear gridsearch of sparsity hyperparameters, this controls the step between values.
-* `--group_penalty_type`: Group penalty calculation type ("sqrt", "median", "linear", or "default").
-Median will be used by default (see Methods in Allard et al., 2025)
+* `--group_penalty_type`: Group penalty calculation type ("median", "sqrt", "linear", or "std").
+Median will be used by default (see Methods in [Allard et al., 2025](https://doi.org/10.1038/s41467-025-58428-8)).
+The setting called "std" (not recommended) will leave the standard lasso group penalties in place.
+The "linear" option will calculate group penalties as the number of variable sites in the gene's alignment plus a constant term that is the same across all genes.
+By default, this will be 1 for all genes, but it is also possible to use a range of different constant terms and repeat all model ensembles for each group penalty term.
+In order to do this, the initial, final and step can be set using the following three arguments.
 * `--initial_gp_value`: Group penalty constant term initial value.
-If a linear group lenalty type is selected, the group penalties for each gene will be equal to the number of variable sites in the gene's alignment plus a constant term that is the same across all genes.
-By default, this will be 1 for all genes, but it is also possible to use a range of different constant terms and repeat all model ensembles for each group penalty term.
-In order to do this, the initial, final and step can be set using this and the following two arguments.
+See group_penalty_type above for explanation.
 * `--final_gp_value`: Group penalty constant term final value.
-See initial_gp_value above for explanation.
+See group_penalty_type above for explanation.
 * `--gp_step`: Group penalty constant term increment.
 The default is 6.
-See initial_gp_value above for explanation.
+See group_penalty_type above for explanation.
 * `--num_log_points`: The number of values per sparsity hyperparameter (lambda1 and lambda2) in a logspace of values to test.
 Include the `--use_logspace` flag (see options below).
 * `--pheno_names`: The names of the two phenotypes separated by a space, with the convergent phenotype coming first. by default "1" and "-1" will be used
 * `--min_genes`: Minimum number of genes a model must have in order for that model to be included in the prediction scores plots.
 Default = 0.